FabianScharnboeck/FlakyExperiment/README.md

 options for pynguin to use (do not change anything except the pynguin configurations and global configurations, as this XML file only targets those lines.
 All other tags are legacy and are not used anymore).
 ## Starting the pynguin test generation (SLURM)
+- Please roll out a pynguin / flapy image (podman) before trying to run the scipts!

 Now that the pynguin CSVs are generated in `./src/pynguin_csv`- we have one CSV for every project and a CSV called `merged.csv` with all projects inside - the setup for starting pynguin test generation is complete.